-Beginning with SQL Server 2016, deploying and running SQL Server PDW is done through SQL Enterprise Edition Per Core licensing with SA coverage.
+Running SQL Server PDW is done through SQL Enterprise Edition Per Core licensing with SA coverage.
 The number of SQL Server Enterprise Edition core licenses for an APS appliance will depend on the total number of physical cores in the SQL Server PDW compute servers configured within the appliance.